mr-wellick/ds-and-algos-in-c/README.md

 *                    -----------------
 *    double_pointer: 0x7ff7b83514a0
 *
-*    - double_pointer is a pointer variable with its own unique address as well: 0x7ff7b1e0b540
+*    - double_pointer is a pointer variable with its own unique address as well: 0x7ff7b83514a0
-*    - double_pointer  --> prints its address
+*    - double_pointer   --> prints its address: 0x7ff7b83514a0
-*    - *double_pointer --> de-references the pointer variable and retrieves the value stored at that address: 0x7ff7b1e0b540 */
+*    - *double_pointer  --> de-references the pointer variable and retrieves the value stored at that address: 0x7ff7b1e0b540
-printf("Address of p: %p and the value stored there: %d\n", p, *p);
+*    - **double_pointer --> de-references the pointer variable one more time and retrieves the values stored in p: 5 */ printf("Address of p: %p and the value stored there: %d\n", p, *p);